-Measure Details SEN 1-2-1 support and parental engagement work for 1 Services PP student To address anxiety and OCD tendencies and allow targeted 1-2-1 support for specific need.
-Counselling support for 2 students 1-2-1 referrals made to external agency for specific targeted social / emotional / mental health support and grief support.
-Specific Pastoral support time (1-2-1) for all these students To provide a member of staff as a direct link for students to talk to and to liaise with home as the need arises (which occurred on several occasions for all three children) Laptop provision provided for 2 students To support with handwriting concerns and access issues.
+Measure Details SEN 1-2-1 support for 1 Services PP student To address anxiety and OCD tendencies and allow targeted 1-2-1 support for specific need.
+Counselling support for 1 Services PP student 1-2-1 referral made to external agency for specific targeted social / emotional / mental health support.
+Specific Pastoral support time (1-2-1) for all these students To provide a member of staff as a direct link for students to talk to and to liaise with home as the need arises (which occurred on several occasions for two of the children) Laptop provision provided for 2 students To support with handwriting concerns and access issues.
+1 student provided with Hospitality and Catering Uniform To meet the requirements of the Level 2 Qualification